Ex-UK PM Boris Johnson rewards allies in resignation honours | Politics

 Ex-UK PM Boris Johnson rewards allies in resignation honours

-Boris Johnson awarded his political aides and allies with some of Britain's highest honours to mark his resignation as prime minister, according to an official list published on Friday.
+Boris Johnson awarded his political aides and allies with some of Britain's highest honours to mark his resignation as prime minister, including some who attended in parties in government buildings during COVID-19 lockdowns.
 Johnson's list, long delayed following his resignation last year, is expected to renew criticism of the system under which outgoing prime ministers can nominate people for peerages, knighthoods, and other awards when they leave office.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)